trianniandrea/trianniandrea/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Object Centric Process Mining for Blockchain Applications.
+- 🔭 I’m currently working on: Object Centric Process Mining for Blockchain Applications.
 - 🌱 Next topic to learn: Saleforce Integration.
 - 💬 Ask me about NLP and DeepL.
 (Private repos 👀)
 <!--